Dark Z at the International Linear Collider: Experimental Constraints and the ILC Reach

 \section{Experimental Constraints and the ILC Reach}

 This section explores the potential for a future $e^+e^-$ collider, such as the \acro{ILC}, to discover a dark\,$Z$.
-We begin by evaluating current constraints on the model parameter space from precision electroweak observables and the \acro{LHC}, as well as estimating the likely reach of the \acro{HL-LHC}.
+We begin by evaluating current constraints on the model parameter space from precision electroweak observables and the \acro{LHC},\footnote{Deep inelastic scattering observations constrain the presence of a dark $Z$ in a way that is agnostic to its decay modes.
+For visibly-decaying dark $Z$, the projected constraints from future electron--hadron colliders are subdominant to those from hadron colliders, both for unpolarized~\cite{Kribs:2020vyk} and polarized~\cite{Yan:2022npz} electron beams.} as well as estimating the likely reach of the \acro{HL-LHC}.
 We then study the process $e^+e^-\to \gamma A'$, followed by the decay $A^\prime\to \mu^+\mu^-$, at the \acro{ILC}, together with the relevant Standard Model backgrounds.
 The results for a benchmark value of the mass mixing parameter are summarized in Fig.~\ref{fig:reach:plot}.
 The main conclusion is that the \acro{ILC} can probe parameters well beyond the current bounds and the projected \acro{HL-LHC} sensitivity.
-We note that our study is focused on the mass range $m_{A'} > 20~\text{GeV}$.
+Our study focuses on the mass range $m_{A'} > 20~\text{GeV}$.
 Below this mass, the energy-frontier collider searches are less sensitive compared to fixed-target, beam-dump, and other low-energy experiments~\cite{Fabbrichesi:2020wbt,Battaglieri:2017aum,Alexander:2016aln}.\footnote{We note in passing that experiments using the beam dumps of a high-energy $e^+e^-$ collider such as the \acro{ILC} have impressive sensitivity to lighter dark photons~\cite{Kanemura:2015cxa,Asai:2021ehn}.}